Xumanta/lets-encrypt-python/README.md

 I changed the dns api from name.com's one to ovh - therefore the python hook got the most changes.

+Atm I want to add LetsEncrypts WildCard Support, but for this theres more changes needed..

 Work in progress!

 Setup: